thezerobit/foenix_defs/README.md

 For now, the conversion just defines the raw hex and decimal values.
 You will have to cast memory addresses to the appropriate C types in your own code.

+Building on the generated header files, foenix.h file contains a growing number of definitions and macros for interacting directly with the Foenix hardware.

-These files are distributed under the same license as the source ASM files.
+These files in the "defs" folder are distributed under the same license as the source assembly files.
+The convertdefs.py, foenix.h and other files are available under the Apache 2.0 license as specified in the LICENSE file.